azaynul10/CSE-220-DSA/README.md

 1. Clone the repo
 2. Navigate to the desired topic folder
-3. Compile and run the code using a C++ compiler
+3. Compile and run the code using a python/Jupyter notebook compiler

 ## 🤝 Contributing